-*You can compare CDNs and how they perform here, filtering by China, CDN Response Time.
+*You can compare CDNs and how they perform, filtering by China, CDN Response Time.

 c) Server(s) location(s).
 Squarespace sites are hosted in the US.

-Squarespace is wonderful for businesses who want to build a site quick and beautifully.
-However, it’s important to note that sites built in a ‘Western framework’ comes with a caveat…that it is not truly ‘global’ or ‘China-friendly’ off the shelf.
+Squarespace is wonderful for businesses who want to build a site quickly and beautifully.
+However, it’s important to note that sites built in a ‘Western framework’ come with a caveat…that it is not truly ‘global’ or ‘China-friendly’ off the shelf.